-When you come into CrossFit RVA, you receive gym access, personal attention from instructors, and adjustment of the workouts to fit your needs/ability level.
+When you come into RVA Performance Training you receive gym access, guidance, support, and accountability from a professional coach,, and adjustment of the workouts to fit your needs/ability level.
 We go beyond that, to check in on members when they haven’t been around for awhile, hang out after class to answer questions, and in general, try to provide a personal service to each of our members.

-I see there’s other CrossFit gyms around.
-Are all CrossFit gyms the same thing?
+I see there’s CrossFit gyms around.
+Are you a CrossFit gym?

 All CrossFit gyms operate as separate businesses, licensing the same name.
 Because of this, all CrossFit gyms will be a little different.
 You’ll find differences in experience, types of workouts, demographics, and more.
 Like joining any other gym, do your research.

 A few things to consider as you research CrossFit gyms in the area: